 Thankfully, it appears I'm not the only one who wants to bring back the robe to their wardrobe.
 There are some lovely pattern designers who have interpreted and transformed the robe into four great wardrobe pieces.

-Each robe we've chosen has kimono sleeves, meaning a drop shoulder and wide, easy to fit opening.
+Each robe we've chosen has grown-on sleeves, meaning a drop shoulder and wide, easy to fit opening.
 But the similarities diverge from there.
 From a short, cardigan-like robe to a full-on outerwear robe, we've got a host of options that are sure to fit your style.

 Let's take a look!

-Lightweight Box: Kochi Kimono from Papercut Patterns
+Lightweight Box: Kochi Robe from Papercut Patterns

 This pattern is actually the one that started my thoughts for this box.
 It's such a versatile piece of clothing: part cardigan, part blouse, part jacket.
 In the right fabric, it dresses up a simple pair of jeans (like the photo above), and, gosh, it just looks so comfortable.
 It's one of those simple things that you can sew quickly and then wear over and over and over again.

 I do have one caveat for this pattern though.
-It has three versions, the second one being a lined coat-like kimono.
+It has three versions, the second one being a lined coat-like robe.
 Due to yardage constraints, we're only giving you fabric to make version 1 or 3.
 So keep that in mind when choosing your box.

 Now, on to the fabrics: